ji-one/Algorithm-2020/README.md

 ----

 #### Problem solving with algorithms
-- No.1 Cards : Math
+- No.1 Cards : math
 - No.2 Station : divide and conquer
 - No.3 station tube : divide and conquer
 - No.4 All-In : greedy algorithm, divide and conquer